- TAX INFO

 If you qualify to use the Federal Simplified General Rule, you will probably find it both simpler and more beneficial than the Federal General Rule in figuring the taxable and nontaxable parts of your annuity.

-If you meet the conditions to choose the Federal Simplified General Rule, use the worksheet below to figure your taxable pension for 2008.
+If you meet the conditions to choose the Federal Simplified General Rule, use the worksheet on page 14 to figure your taxable pension for 2010.
 In completing this worksheet, use your age at the birthday preceding your annuity starting date.
-Be sure to keep a copy of the completed worksheet because it will help you figure your 2008 taxable pension.
+Be sure to keep a copy of the completed worksheet because it will help you figure your 2010 taxable pension.

 For amounts you began receiving prior to 1987, you can exclude from the taxable amount your unrecovered cost to the plan.
 Your cost is the amount you contributed plus the contributions your employer made on which you have already paid tax.
 After you recover your costs, all amounts you receive are fully taxable.
 Refer to the instructions for line 2 for information concerning amounts that are considered part of your cost basis of an IRA, SEP, Keogh, 401(k)(2), or 403(b) account.